lowrycode/table-tennis-league/README.md

 - **django-filter**: for simplifying forms used for filtering querysets
 - **django-localflavor**: for validating postcodes
 - **django-phonenumber-field**: to provide phone number field support in Django models
+- **dj-database-url**: to simplify database configuration when deploying to Heroku
 - **gunicorn**: for running a WSGI-compatible web server in production on Heroku
 - **phonenumberslite**: for validating and formatting phone numbers (lightweight version)
 - **psycopg2**: PostgreSQL adapter for Python used by Django when using Postgres
 - **requests**: for making HTTP requests to Google GeoCode API on server side
 - **whitenoise**: for serving static files directly from Django in production

+The following package was used in development but not included in the requirements.txt:
+- **djhtml**: for formatting django templates

 Most of the code was written in a local copy of **Visual Studio Code**.